heatmiser/rhel-soe-firstlight/roles/common/README.md

 # Common Role

-This is the workshop common role (for Linux nodes, specifically RHEL)
+This is the scenario common role (for Linux nodes, specifically RHEL)

 Sets up the following: